The Daughter of the Snows

 The Daughter of the Snows (also known as Snegurochka or La Fille des neiges) is a ballet in three acts and five scenes, with choreography by Marius Petipa and music by Ludwig Minkus.
-The libretto by Marius Petipa is based on the play The Snow Maiden by Alexander Ostrovsky, inspired by a Russian folk fairy tale about Snegurochka from the folklore collection by Alexander Afanasyev.
+The libretto by Marius Petipa is based on the 1873 play The Snow Maiden by Alexander Ostrovsky, inspired by a Russian folk fairy tale about Snegurochka from the folklore collection by Alexander Afanasyev.

 The ballet premiered on 7 January 1879 at the St. Petersburg Imperial Bolshoi Kammeny Theatre in St. Petersburg, Russia by the Imperial Ballet.
+Prima ballerina Yekaterina Vazem considered it "among Petipa's less successful ballets" and "not popular with the public."
+According to Vazem, the ballet was taken out of the repertoire after only a few performances.

-Principal dancers: Ekaterina Vazem (as the Snow Maiden).
+Principal dancers: Yekaterina Vazem (as the Snow Maiden).